 - A student who moves from part- to full-time status will have the new tuition and fee charges reported to the VA.

-- A student who moves from full-time to part-time status may have the change in tuition and fees reported to the VA.
+- A student who moves from full-time to part-time status will have the change in enrollment reported to the VA.

 - If there are any questions concerning this VA policy, you must call your VA counselor or the general number (888.442.4551) to discuss specifics.
 The Certifying Official is not able to tell you the financial consequences of a change in enrollment affecting status.